jradd/django-newproj-template/readme.md

 This template sets up a Django project further along the path than just running django-admin.py startproject by making a number of assumptions about your preferences, encouraging a particular dev environment configuration and by loading in an initial set of templates, and if used as intended, CSS files and JavaScript libraries.

+### You will be using seperate settings files for development and production.

+This template sets up seperate development and production settings file that inherit from a common base settings file.

+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development.
+Something similar will need to be done in production.

 ### You will be using PostgreSQL as your database.

 This settings files in this template are explicitly configured to connect to a PostgreSQL server.

-Django-NewProj-Cookbook configures your Django project for use with a PostgreSQL database and installs South for database migrations.
+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) configures your Django project for use with a PostgreSQL database and installs South for database migrations.

 ### You will be using SASS with the Compass and Susy frameworks.

-Django-NewProj-Cookbook installes the Compass and Susy frameworks and [provides a starting point for styling](https://github.com/jbergantine/compass-gesso).
+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installes the Compass and Susy frameworks and [provides a starting point for styling](https://github.com/jbergantine/compass-gesso).

 ### Your site will be optimized for search engines.